Who Are We ?

 Quick Glance on Skill Development Programs

-As part of its skill development initiatives, Light to Life projects has introduced weekly Abacus training for children.
-Beyond enhancing mental calculation skills, the program helps children overcome difficulties in mathematics while also promoting mental agility, concentration, and cognitive efficiency
+As part of its skill development initiatives, Light to Life, Uppada project has introduced weekly Abacus training for children.
+Beyond enhancing mental calculation skills, the program helps children overcome difficulties in mathematics while also promoting mental agility, concentration, and cognitive efficiency.

-The Light to Life unit in Mallepura, Karnataka, conducted a culinary training programme for senior children from Class 7 to PUC as part of skill development program.
+- The Light to Life unit in Mallepura, Karnataka, conducted a culinary training program for senior children.
 A total of five training sessions were held during July and August, introducing the children to basic cooking skills.
 Participants enthusiastically prepared dishes such as Kesari Bath, Rice and Rasam, Lemon Rice, Egg Rice, and Upma, and served the food to the children in the project as part of a fellowship during the training days.
 The initiative not only built confidence and practical skills but also fostered a spirit of responsibility and teamwork among the children.

 ECO-ED SUMMER CAMP